It sure is dark in here, ain’t it?

 I think of myself of the guy who knows where the light switches are because I’ve been in the room before.

 I’ve stumbled over the furniture, hit my head, stubbed my toe and howled in pain at the darkness.

 Physical fitness is a head game.
 You’re not going to succeed if your head’s not in the game.

 It takes more than a note on the mirror to make you fetch your sneakers.

 You need to have a why.
-As in: Why would you want to leave your comfort zone to work up a sweat?
+Why would you want to leave your comfort zone?

-Why would you head out in the morning to run, or start banging out push ups on an empty stomach for no payoff?
+Why would you head out on a cold and rainy morning to run, or start banging out push ups on an empty stomach for no payoff?

 If you are about retirement age or older, your why is staring back at you every morning in the bathroom mirror.